Table of Contents

 Via the aforementioned process of transamination, nitrogen atoms are bound to amino acids in the form of amino groups in the periphery, mostly cells of the skeletal musculature.
 They can then be delivered into the bloodstream and reach the liver.
 Here, amino acids can also be synthesized from intermediate byproducts of major metabolic pathways, like the citric acid cycle for instance.

-Another amino acids used for nitrogen transport is alanine.
+Another amino acid used for nitrogen transport is alanine.
 It represents the most important transport mechanism of nitrogen from the skeletal musculature to the liver.
 In the peripheral cells, alanine forms when glutamate transfers its amino group onto pyruvate.
 In the liver cell, alanine is then used for the formation of aspartate from oxaloacetate.
 After the amino group has been delivered, pyruvate again remains, which is then metabolized in the mitochondria or delivered to the process of gluconeogenesis.
 A cycle forms in the latter case if glucose is delivered to the musculature again and oxidized into pyruvate there.
 This cycle is also referred to as the alanine-cycle.

 Urea is the product of the urea cycle and is delivered into the bloodstream by the liver.
 It is a water soluble substance, which contains two nitrogen atoms.
 Aside from glutamine, it is the most important molecule of the nitrogen transport in the blood.